EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Norway's Martin Loewstroem Nyenget and Johannes Hoesflot Klaebo during the men's cross country 10km + 10km skiathlon in Lago di Teseroon Feb.
 8, 2026.

-Lindsey Vonn's sister, Karin Kildow, has said Vonn "put her whole heart" into making the Milan Olympics as she reacted to the ski legend's horror crash.
+Lindsey Vonn's sister Karin Kildow has said Vonn "put her whole heart" into making the Milan Olympics as she reacted to the ski legend's crash.

 "She dared greatly, and she put it all out there."

-Kildow confirmed Vonn remains under medical evaluation and that the family have not heard anything beyond that.
+Kildow confirmed Vonn remains under medical evaluation and that the family has not heard anything beyond that.

 Snoop is lost for words